Summer tips for parents apart and co-parents

 The right mindset

-Sometimes this is only hard the first time you do it – sometimes it’s always a flash-point in the co-parenting annual calendar.
-One of the most important lessons I’ve learnt over the years of helping people, is that if both parents are in the right mind-set then even tricky logistical situations can be overcome.
+One of the most important lessons I’ve learned after years of helping people, is that if both parents are in the right mind-set, then even tricky logistical situations can be overcome.
 Things usually become difficult when something else is wrong or going on beneath the surface.
-So before you start your summer holiday planning give yourself a quick emotional health check.
+So, before you start your summer holiday planning, give yourself a quick emotional health check.
 Are there burning issues that are just waiting for any slight provocation to come bursting out?
 If there are, try to work through these before talking about the summer holidays.

-The worst conflicts I have seen happen are when one parent is determined to believe they are being ‘dictated to’ by the other.
-Of course this sometimes happens, but it is less often the case and more often the perception that one parent is taking a dictatorial stance.
-If you recognise these feelings its usually a sign of unfinished separation business and it can be worth speaking to a divorce coach or working through these feelings yourself.
+The worst conflicts I have seen have happened when one parent is determined to believe their plans are being dictated by the other parent.
+Of course, this sometimes happens, but it’s less often the case and more often the perception that one parent is taking over.
+If you recognise these feelings, it’s usually a sign of unfinished separation business and it can be worth speaking to a Divorce Specialist or working through these feelings yourself.

 Agree your ‘away’ holidays

-There two types of holiday arrangement; ‘going away’ holidays and, ‘childcare’ during the summer holidays.
+There two types of holiday arrangement: ‘going away’ holidays and, ‘childcare’ during the summer holidays.
 Start with the going away arrangements.
 Who is going where and when?
 Give yourself plenty of time to plan and to take advantage of cheaper prices.
 Suggest what you’d like to do – don’t dictate and don’t book without speaking to the other parent – strike a balance.
-You’re not inviting your co-parent to veto your arrangements but equally you are not doing what you want without discussion.
-It’s quite a fine line so many parents find it easier to make arrangements in writing.
+You’re not inviting your co-parent to veto your arrangements but equally you’re not doing what you want without discussion.
+It’s quite a fine line, so many parents find it easier to plan in writing.
 The amicable divorce app has pre-populated options you can tailor to your family and text to your co-parent to help make these arrangements neutrally and quickly.
 It can also be helpful to have a record of your conversation if things become unclear.

 Ensure that both of you have information to feel comfortable about the holiday your children are going on.
 After all, you both have parental responsibility irrespective of who they live with most of the time.
 So, expect to tell the other parent travel and accommodation details and who else is going to be on the holiday.
 If you’re going to be doing risky activities (things your travel insurance company charges extra or lists) discuss these before you go.
 Be aware some countries require the other parent’s written consent as well as a passport to enter if you are traveling alone with children so check with your travel agent or the passport office what is required.